-- New transfer pricing documentation standards (see above for more information).
+- Transfer pricing documentation standards (see above for more information).

 - The doubling of the maximum administrative penalties that can be applied to entities that enter into tax avoidance and profit shifting schemes.

 - A targeted anti-avoidance rule aimed at multinationals that enter into arrangements that artificially avoid having a taxable presence in Australia.
 Specifically, this measure will ensure that profits from Australian sales are taxed in Australia where the activities of an Australian associated entity support the making of those sales, and the profit from the Australian sales is booked overseas and is not attributable to a PE of the foreign entity in Australia.
 A principal purpose of entering into the arrangement must be to create a tax benefit.

-- A Diverted Profits Tax (DPT) that will be imposed at a penalty rate of 40% in circumstances where the amount of Australian tax paid is reduced by diverting profits offshore through contrived related-party arrangements.
-The DPT is extremely broad (for example, both financing and non-financing arrangements are in scope) and will apply with respect to tax benefits arising in income years starting on or after 1 July 2017.
+- A Diverted Profits Tax (DPT) that is imposed at a penalty rate of 40% in circumstances where the amount of Australian tax paid is reduced by diverting profits offshore through contrived related-party arrangements.
+The DPT is extremely broad (for example, both financing and non-financing arrangements are in scope) and applies with respect to tax benefits arising in income years starting on or after 1 July 2017.

 - Significantly increased penalties (as great as AUD 525,000) that can be applied for failing to lodge a tax return (or other tax-related document) on time (applicable to documents required to be lodged on or after 1 July 2017).

 - Doubling of penalties that can be applied for making a false or misleading statement (applicable to statements made from 1 July 2017).